-Dr. Carol Paris is the president of Physicians for a National Health Program.
+Dr. Carol Paris is the immediate past president of Physicians for a National Health Program.
 She is a recently retired psychiatrist who worked for more than 25 years in private practice, community mental health, prison psychiatry, and academia.
 In the course of her experience, much of which was in Maryland, she became an outspoken critic of the private-insurance-based U.S. health care system.

 In May 2009, she and seven others stood up, one by one, at a U.S. Senate Finance Committee hearing on health care reform chaired by Sen. Max Baucus to ask why there wasn’t a single advocate for single-payer health care on the 41-member panel.
 In an action that received national media attention, Baucus had all eight peaceful protesters, including Dr. Paris, arrested.
 (Charges were eventually reduced, requiring only community service.)